MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 2. When prompted, use air tap and hold to move the digital anchor directly over a physical object in your work environment.
 If you need to rotate the object, use air tap and hold to move the blue spheres.

+   >[!TIP]
+   >On HoloLens 2, you can use your hand to directly select and place a digital anchor when authoring a guide.
+See [Manipulating holograms](https://docs.microsoft.com/dynamics365/mixed-reality/guides/hololens-authoring#place-your-holograms) for more information.

 ### Best practices for digital anchors

 - **Size.** Select a digital anchor that’s not too small or too big.